The Path to Prosperity’s major proposals to save and strengthen Medicare:

 Q: I am currently receiving or will be receiving some time in the next ten years health coverage through Medicare.
 Will I see my benefits change?

 A: No. The Path to Prosperity includes no changes for those 55 and older.
 This budget protects and preserves this critical program for those in or near retirement.
+By contrast, the President’s health care law creates a board of 15 unaccountable bureaucrats empowered to cut Medicare in ways that result in denied care for current seniors.
+The House Republican budget repeals this rationing board to protect those that have organized their retirements around the critical Medicare program.

 Q: I am currently 54 years old or younger.
 Will Medicare be there for me?